textileio/ipfs-camp-2019/workshop/markdown.md

   - Second half is **practical**

 note:
+- So the outline for today is pretty straight-forward.
 - We're going to split the session into two parts, with a break in the middle to let you stretch your legs, ask us questions, grab coffee, discretely leave without us noticing, whatever.
 - The first half is going to be pretty conceptual, and will involve demos, examples, and probably lots of questions.
 - The second half is going to be much more hands on, we'll get you to install some things, run some command-line tools, play some tag, etc.
 - We're going to assume *some* knowledge of IPFS and DWeb concepts in general.
 Some development experience, though not necessarily mobile or DApps.
 A working laptop with a modern development setup (Nodejs, React, or even iOS-Xcode would be great).
-That's about it.
+And that's about it.
+You can sit back and listen, follow along, or even join a group of folks and work together.
+Whatever your style.

 --

 ## Structure

-1. Demo & initial setup
+1. Welcome & Demo
 2. Anatomy of a game/dapp
 3. Break & questions
 4. Hands on fun/command-line
 5. Wrap-up & hackery

 note:
 - The session will follow this general structure mostly.
-With a fun demo (which some of you might have already been exposed to), explore the anatomy of our little game dapp, cover some dweb and IPFS-related concepts, then we'll break, and jump into the hands-on component.
-Here's where you'll actually start to see how things like structured data, threads, p2p communication, etc is used to enhance the user experience.
+With a fun demo to start (which some of you might have already been exposed to)
+- Then we'll explore the anatomy of our IPFS tag dapp, cover some Textile and IPFS-related concepts, then we'll break
+- After the break, we'll jump into the hands-on component
+- Here's where you'll actually start to see how things like structured data, threads, p2p communication, etc is used to enhance the user experience.
-  - Then we'll finish with a bit of a wrap-up discussion/post-mortem of the session, where we can touch on possible extensions, alternatives, ideas, collaborations, etc.
+- I'd like to leave plenty of time at the end to hack around and break things, and maybe demo some Javascript code for those who are interested.
+So let's see where we get.
-  - By the end of the session, if we're done our job, and you've done yours, we'll have a) dissected a working dapp, explored its underlying infrastructure, and maybe even written a few lines of code.
-We'll also touch on mobile app development a *little* bit, but ultimately 1hr is only enough time to give you a *taste* of building dapps with Textile and IPFS.
+- By the end of the session, if we're done our job, and you've done yours, we'll have
+  a) dissected a working dapp
+  b) explored its underlying infrastructure, and
+  c) maybe even written a few lines of code.
+- We'll also touch on mobile app development a *little* bit, but ultimately 1hr is only enough time to give you a *taste* of building dapps with Textile and IPFS.

 ---